okikio/native/packages/animate/README.md

 });
 ```

-Do note you can only use one of these formats for an animation, and if Animate sees the `keyframes` property, it ignores all other css properties, it will still accept animation properties like `easing`, `duration`, etc...
+Do note you can only use one of these formats for an animation, and if Animate sees the `keyframes` property, it ignores all other css properties, in situations where Animate sees the keyframes property it will still accept animation properties like `easing`, `duration`, etc...

 These arrays can optionally be returned by a callback that takes the index of each element, the total number of elements, and each specific element, just like with other properties.